 Do the same during your connection time.
 Put your planning materials away and hide or shut down ANYTHING that tempts you to work on your projects.
 No matter who you’re talking to, give them your undivided attention.
 If you can’t get anything done because too many people are demanding your time and attention, start setting some boundaries.

-Your execution time is the most important time to shut out ALL interruptions.
+And finally, your execution time.
+This is the most important time to shut out ALL interruptions.
 Make your workspace a private room where you can shut the door or even lock it.
 Leave your phone outside and turn it completely off so you can’t hear it.
 Log out of your email, your Facebook account and disarm ANYTHING that has a pop-up alert or a chime to tell you when you have a message.

-If you can find a way (during your planning time) to execute your projects without connecting to the internet, do it.
+If you can execute your projects without connecting to the internet, do it.
 The most productive people I know do their work either completely away from a computer or on a computer that has no internet access.

 I know this is hard if you have children, employees, coworkers or a spouse who doesn’t understand boundaries.
 But if you’ve chosen your One Thing wisely, fulfilling it could be the greatest gift you’ll ever give them.

 If they don’t see it this way, maybe they’ve seen you start and give up too many times.
-If so, you’ll have to prove your commitment through consistent action before they take you seriously.
-Other people might too envious or self-centered to respect your time.
-I’ll let you decide how to deal with those people.
+If so, you’ll may have to prove your commitment through consistent action before they take you seriously.
+Others might be too envious or self-centered to respect your time.
+I’ll let you decide how to deal with them.

-But don’t ever let another person’s whims take priority over your life’s purpose.
-Most likely, they aren’t fulfilling their life’s mission because they’re too distracted.
-Stick with your no interruptions rule and make it a consistent habit.
+But don’t let another person’s whims take priority over your life’s purpose.
+Most likely, that person isn’t fulfilling their life’s mission.
+They’re probably too distracted.
+Just stick with your no interruptions rule and make it a consistent habit.
 In time, people will come to respect and even admire you for it.
-Then, you can apply these final two habits and dramatically multiply your productivity AND self-confidence…
+Then, you can apply these final two habits and skyrocket your productivity AND self-confidence…

 #4: Do The Minimum On Horrible Days

-If you’re an ambitious person who likes to press through adversity, this might not make sense.
+If you’re an ambitious person who likes to press through adversity, you might think Ive lost my mind.
 But think about it.
 Why train your mind and body to be anxious and inefficient while doing the One Thing you hope to become awesome at?

 You’ve heard the saying “practice makes perfect.”
 As someone who has learned to play several musical instruments and taught other people to do the same, I can tell you that this is simply NOT true.
-Great practice makes for great performance.
-But horrible practice makes for horrible performance.
+Only great practice makes a great performance.
+Likewise, horrible practice makes a horrible performance.

 There’s absolutely no way around this.
 Every action you take creates and/or reinforces neurological patterns in your brain.
 Your brain doesn’t evaluate these patterns by saying “I wonder if we meant to do it that way.”
 It simply stores the memory of those inefficient actions, along with ALL the negative emotions associated with them.

-So every time you push yourself to keep working on your horrible days, you literally train yourself to suck at something you’re supposed to be getting good at.
-You also train yourself to be stressed out, anxious and insecure while working on it.
+So every time you push yourself to keep working on your horrible days, you train yourself to suck at something you’re supposed to be great at.
+You also train yourself to be stressed out, anxious and insecure while doing on it.
 If you keep this up, you’ll start having more horrible days than good ones.
-In time, you’ll learn to dread the thought of working on your projects.
+In time, you’ll dread the thought of working on your projects.

 And for what?
 To squeeze in a few extra hours of “work,” on a day when you’re not getting anything done anyway?
 There’s a fine line between persistence and block-headed stubbornness.
-Learn to recognize when you’re about to cross it and stop.
+Learn to recognize when you’re crossing it and quit.
 As long as you practice this fifth and final habit, you’ll MORE than make up for the time you miss by quitting on your horrible days…

 #5: Do The MAXIMUM On Your Awesome Days